• Home

 HOSPITALITY EXPERIENCE

-The College also works with TAFE, Ryde Campus, to provide students with a Hospitality Experience where, students learn the skills required in order to prepare canapes, mocktails, barista training and serve a meal to customers.
+The College also works with TAFE, Ryde Campus, to provide students with a Hospitality Experience where students learn the skills required in order to prepare mocktails, barista training, and serve a meal to customers.

 • COPYRIGHT